IFL-CAMP/pose_regularization/python/README.md

 ### Testing the Python extension

-After building and installing the extension as in the previous section, you can go into the `python/pose_regularization/test` directory, and execute the tests:
+If you have cython and numpy in your virtualenv, you can execute the tests from the `python` directory:
 ```$bash
-cd <REPO_ROOT>/python/pose_regularization/test
+cd <REPO_ROOT>/python
-python test_pose_regularization.py
+python setup.py test
 ```